AliyasAhmed/MusicPlayer/README.md

-This is a real-time music player that is also a Spotify clone.
+#This is a real-time music player that is also a Spotify clone.
 Simply upload any song to the songs folder with a cover photo, and it will be added to the playlist immediately.
+'''
 check out website

 spotifymuiscplayer.freewebhostmost.com
+'''